Help end rough sleeping in Westminster

 Despite Westminster spending more resource on the issue of rough sleeping than any other council in the UK, more still needs to be done.
 You can make a big difference by giving to the registered charities working with us to help more people off the streets for good.

-Find out more about the Hidden Network's charity partners and the work they do to help people who are homeless and rough sleeping in Westminster to rebuild their lives.
+Find out more about the Hidden Network's charity partners and the work they do to help people who are rough sleeping in Westminster to leave homelessness behind.

 St Mungo’s are one of the largest providers of outreach services in England, going out each night to help individuals off the street.
 They offer a bed to people who are homeless and support them at every step of their recovery from homelessness.